Grimes: 2021–present: Alter Ego, collaborations, and Psy Opera

 In April 2024, Grimes DJed at Coachella, which was cut short due to technical problems.
-Grimes restarted songs several times, punctuated by loud yelps and screeches of frustration, telling the crowd she was experiencing speed issues with her tracks which were playing double their normal tempo and she was having trouble “doing the math”.
-Grimes claimed the problems came from her having outsourced preparation work to third parties due to time constraints.
-Media referred to it as the "worst performance in the history of Coachella".
+Grimes restarted songs several times, punctuated by loud yelps and screeches of frustration, telling the crowd she was experiencing speed issues with her tracks which were playing double their normal tempo and she was having trouble "doing the math."
+Grimes remarked the problems came from her having outsourced preparation work to third parties due to time constraints.
 On September 20, 2024, Grimes released a remix of a song called "Supernova", originally by K-pop group Aespa as part of "iScreaM Vol.33 : Supernova / Armageddon Remixes", the 33rd EP in a series of K-pop remixes by SM Entertainment sub-label "ScreaM Records".
 On October 29, 2024, Grimes released a remix of Magdalena Bay's "Image".
 Magdalena Bay had previously credited Grimes as an inspiration for their work.

 On February 24, 2025, two demos were uploaded to Grimes' SoundCloud: "The Fool" and "I Don't Give a Fuck, I'm Insane".
 The latter appeared on other streaming sites a few hours later.
 Grimes co-produced Adéla's song "Machine Girl", which was released on February 28, 2025.
 Grimes also made a cameo in the song's music video alongside Sofia Wylie.
 On October 17, 2025, Grimes released the single "Artificial Angels".
-A music video for the song was released on October 20.
-On October 31, Grimes was featured on the single "Entwined", by English DJ/producer Sub Focus.
+A music video for the song was released on October 20, 2025.
+On October 31, 2025 Grimes was featured on the single "Entwined", by English DJ/producer Sub Focus.
+In April 2026, Grimes began teasing her upcoming sixth studio album, Psy Opera.
+In an interview with Interview Magazine, Grimes discussed why she temporarily quit music, "Everything I’d been going through with the public and my personal life and having kids, I was like, ‘I’m just going to be a stay-at-home mom.
+Screw this."
+The release date for the album was not given as Grimes said that the album was "not quite done."
+On June 26, 2026, Grimes released a collaboration with Swedish singer/songwriter Cobrah titled "Sign From God".
+On August 14, 2026, Grimes was featured on the single, "Miku-Maxxing", along with producer SatapanP and vocaloid Hatsune Miku.
+The song is the lead single for the collaborative Hatsune Miku EP, Beyond Borders Vol.1: Emerge Mode Miku.